dell-asm/dell-ciscoucs/docs/ciscoucs_serviceprofile_power_readme.md

 # Functionality Description
 # -------------------------------------------------------------------------

-  1. Power ON
+  1. Power On
-     The Power on method changes the power state to down for a service profile.
+     The Power On method changes the power state from down to up for a service profile.

   2. Power Off
-     The Power off method changes the power state to up for a service profile.
+     The Power off method changes the power state from up to down for a service profile.

 # -------------------------------------------------------------------------
 # Summary of Parameters.